L3MON4D3/LuaSnip/DOC.md

 Retrieve snippets from luasnip.

-* `ft: string?` Filetype, if not given returns snippets for all filetypes.
+* `ft?: string?` Filetype, if not given returns snippets for all filetypes.
-* `opts: LuaSnip.Opts.GetSnippets?` Optional arguments.
+* `opts?: LuaSnip.Opts.GetSnippets?` Optional arguments.
   Valid keys are:

-  * `type: ("snippets"|"autosnippets")?` Whether to get snippets or autosnippets.
+  * `type?: ("snippets"|"autosnippets")?` Whether to get snippets or autosnippets.
 Defaults to "snippets".

 This function returns: